byu-cpe/Maeser/sphinx-docs/development/graphs.md

 - Your application spans multiple knowledge bases—such as data from homework, labs, and textbooks.
 - Your chatbot needs to dynamically switch between knowledge bases depending on the question it is asked.

-### Pipeline RAG Overview

-1. **Multi‑Domain**: Separate vectorstores for Homework, Labs, and Lecture Notes.
-2. **Routing & Aggregation**: Determine which domain to pull context from.
-3. **Relevant Answer**: Synthesize information from relevant domain into a coherent response.

 ### Pipeline RAG Workflow